jmquigley/gadgets/docs/lib/treeview/Treeview.md

 removed from the tree.
 The node parameter is the node that was deleted.
 - `onExpand(treeData: TreeItem[])` - Invoked when the full tree is expanded via the expand all button.
+- `onInit(treeData: TreeItem[])` - Invoked when the constructor first builds the internal tree from the props treeData it may not have all parent/child keys.
+This callback will send back a sanitized version of the treeData structure when the tree is initialized.
+This is only called once.
 - `onSearch(node: TreeItem)` - Invoked when a search is performed.
 It returns the current item found in the search.
 This callback is also called when moving to/from previous/next the title.